Thailand - Food Page 3

 Chinese Food In Thailand

 I feel embarrassed about my delicate stomach at times.
-I was invited to a small gathering which was being held in order to bless a shop for good luck.
+I was invited to a small gathering which was being held in order to bless a newly-opened shop for good luck.
 My Thai Chinese friend who had arranged it had worked hard the previous night preparing the food.
 When I got there I couldn't bring myself to eat anything apart from some fruit.

-She then reached for a plate of the funny looking fish that have heads tucked down 90 degrees to their body.
+She then reached for a plate of the funny looking fish that have their heads tucked down 90 degrees to their body.
 As I watched, she plucked an eye from one of the fish and ate it, then another, then another.
 A small girl ran over to make sure she got an eye before they all disappeared.

 By this time I was feeling quite ill.
-Because I wasn't eating it was a major concern to everyone there and I realise that it was probably quite insulting not to eat anything.
+Because I wasn't eating it was of major concern to everyone there and I realise that it was probably quite insulting not to eat anything.
 Every two minutes someone was trying to give me a plate of something to eat.
 However, if I had forced anything down it would have come straight back up again and that would have been even more insulting.

 Discount Cards